Marisol Escobar: Late career

 Marisol received awards including the 1997 Premio Gabriela Mistral from the Organization of American States for her contribution to Inter-American culture.
 She was elected to membership in the American Academy of Arts and Letters in 1978.

 Marisol created a series of wood sculptures in the 1990s, mostly depicting Native Americans.
-Two exhibits of these works were not well received, and, she felt, misunderstood.
+Two exhibits of these works were not well received and she felt misunderstood.

 In 2004, Marisol's work was featured in "MoMA at El Museo", an exhibition of Latin American artists held at the Museum of Modern Art.
 Marisol's work has attracted increased interest, including a major retrospective in 2014 at the Memphis Brooks Museum of Art in Memphis, Tennessee, which also became her first solo show in New York City, at Museo del Barrio.

 Last years

 Escobar last lived in the TriBeCa district of New York City, and was in frail health towards the end of her life.
-She suffered from Alzheimer's disease, and died on April 30, 2016 in New York City from pneumonia, aged 85.
+She suffered from Alzheimer's disease, and died on April 30, 2016, in New York City from pneumonia, aged 85.

-In April 2017, it was announced that Marisol's entire estate had been left to the Albright-Knox Art Gallery in Buffalo, New York.
+In April 2017, it was announced that Marisol's entire estate had been left to the Albright-Knox Art Gallery in Buffalo, New York now renamed the Buffalo AKG Art Museum.